-See Annex C for more details of Virtual AtoN.
+See Annex C for more details on Virtual AIS AtoN.

 The VHF Data link

 AIS uses TDMA protocols, this is the method used to communicate using pre-defined messages (sentences), which are exchanged between stations via two designated VHF frequencies, AIS1 (161.975MHz) and AIS2 (162.025MHz).
 The protocols, frequencies and the messages together are defined as the VHF data link (VDL).
 The VDL is similar to an internet email service where international compatibility is assured by a strict protocol, whatever the content of the message might be.